Postcolonial international relations: The Wretched of the Earth

-The Wretched of the Earth (1961) is a psychiatric analysis of the dehumanisation of colonial subject peoples under colonialism and is often most well-known for its defence of the use of violence by colonised peoples against their colonisers in the struggle to achieve liberation.
+The Wretched of the Earth (1961) is a psychiatric analysis of the dehumanization of colonial subject peoples under colonialism and is often most well known for its defense of the use of violence by colonized peoples against their colonizers in the struggle to achieve liberation.
 Presented as an analysis of the impacts of colonialism on personal and societal mental health, The Wretched of the Earth is a sharp criticism of imperialism and nationalism.

-Fanon essentialises the indigenous population into three groups: the labourer, valued by the settler for his labour, the "colonised intellectual," valued by the settler for his assimilation into the settler's culture and having become a spokesperson for the settler's culture, and the lumpenproletariat.
+Fanon essentializes the indigenous population into three groups: the laborer, valued by the settler for his labor, the "colonized intellectual," valued by the settler for his assimilation into the settler's culture and having become a spokesperson for the settler's culture, and the lumpenproletariat.
 The third of these groups is borrowed from Marxist theory.
-While the lumpenproletariat are characterised in Marxist theory as belonging to the lowest, most degraded stratum of the proletariat, those who have so little that they are outside of the system, the population that lacks class consciousness and thus is unable to participate in revolution, Fanon takes a departure from Marxist theory and instead asserts that it is the lumpenproletariat that will first exercise violence on the settler.
+While the lumpenproletariat are characterized in Marxist theory as belonging to the lowest, most degraded stratum of the proletariat, those who have so little that they are outside of the system, the population that lacks class consciousness and thus is unable to participate in revolution, Fanon takes a departure from Marxist theory and instead asserts that it is the lumpenproletariat that will first exercise violence on the settler.

 Edward Said

-Edward Said (1935-2003) was a Palestinian American cultural critic who worked as a literature professor at Columbia University.
+Edward Said (1935–2003) was a Palestinian American cultural critic who worked as a literature professor at Columbia University.
 Said was a vocal public intellectual who sought to critique the prevailing representations of the Orient.
-To Said, literature is neither canonical nor secular; instead, the literary text "is something which has connections with many other aspects of the world – political, social, cultural."
+To Said, literature is neither canonical nor secular; instead, the literary text "is something which has connections with many other aspects of the world—political, social, cultural."
 Said's writings and ideas laid the foundation for postcolonial studies and would later implicitly transcend postcolonial international relations (IR).

-Orientalism and the Groundwork for Postcolonial Studies
+Orientalism and the groundwork for postcolonial studies

 Said established his prominence as a cultural critic through his 1978 magnum opus, Orientalism.
 In articulating the text's pivotal ideas, he relied upon the influences of Michel Foucault and Antonio Gramsci.
 Said was informed by Foucault's discourse analysis and power-knowledge to illustrate the power of European culture through its management and production of the Orient.
 Likewise, Said grounded Orientalism in Gramsci by drawing attention to the overlap between colonial ideology and capital.
 Orientalism built upon previous scholarship to codify Said's central tenets and help contribute to the emergence of the postcolonial discipline.